Content

 Automated no-code SQL-based transformation templates and UI scheduling empower your teams to transform data.
 No engineering skills or complex tools are required.

-If you need to change the grouping of channels, for example, it’s enough to change the grouping once at the model level, and it will be applied to all reports.
-You don’t need to change everything and then look for discrepancies manually.In addition, OWOX BI accurately collects traffic sources for each user visit and not just for the first visit, as Google Analytics 4 does.
-This will give you the flexibility to define conversion sources and channel scoring.
+If you need to change the grouping of channels, for example, it's enough to change the grouping once at the model level, and it will be applied to all reports.
+You don't need to change everything and then look for discrepancies manually.

-Automatically import Non-Google ad cost data into Google Analytics 4 with OWOX BI
+Automatically Import Non-Google Ad Cost Data into Google Analytics 4 with OWOX BI

 Currently, Google offers only a manual way to import ad cost data into Google Analytics 4.
 You can automate this process and save valuable time using the solution from OWOX BI.